 Bogleheads 4 Fund Portfolio Historical Performance

-My data for the total international bond market only goes back to 1999, so the backtest below is for the period 1999-2019, comparing an 80/20 Bogleheads 4 Fund Portfolio to the S&P 500 index.
+My data for the total international bond market only goes back to 1999, so the backtest below is for the period 1999 through 2021, comparing an 80/20 Bogleheads 4 Fund Portfolio to the S&P 500 index.

-Given the short time period, CAGR’s are almost identical, with the 4 Fund Portfolio having a higher risk-adjusted return from lower volatility and smaller drawdowns:
+Given the short time period, CAGR’s are pretty close, with the 4 Fund Portfolio having a higher risk-adjusted return from lower volatility and smaller drawdowns:

 Bogleheads 4 Fund Portfolio ETF Pie for M1 Finance